CrowdStrike/crimson-falcon/docs/Threatgraph.md

 api_instance = Falcon::Threatgraph.new
 ids = 'ids_example' # String | Vertex ID to get details for.
-Only one value is supported edge_type = 'accessed_ad_computer' # String | The type of edges that you would like to retrieve opts = {
+Only one value is supported edge_type = 'attributed_by_process' # String | The type of edges that you would like to retrieve opts = {
   limit: 56, # Integer | How many edges to return in a single request [1-100]
   offset: 'offset_example', # String | The offset to use to retrieve the next page of results
   direction: 'direction_example', # String | The direction of edges that you would like to retrieve.
-  scope: 'cspm', # String | Scope of the request
+  scope: 'device', # String | Scope of the request
   nano: true # Boolean | Return nano-precision entity timestamps }